pal-dev-labs/Python-for-Economic-Applications-2024-2025/README.md

 If you prefer, instead of google colab env, you can install the the **Anaconda Navigator** suite on your laptop (downloadable from the website https://anaconda.org/anaconda/anaconda-navigator) and keep all your file locally on your pc.

 After the installation, launch the application and open Jupyter Notebook.
-Download the file TestNotebook.ipynb from this web site https://github.com/pal-dev-labs/Python-for-Economic-Applications-2024-2025?tab=readme-ov-file and load it in the notebook.
+Download the file TestNotebook.ipynb from this web site (see above) and load it in the notebook.
 Run the cells to check that everything is ok (you should plot a pie-chart).